Your Credit Score

 Providing you’re eligible you can apply using your joint account but the application will be registered against the customer that is currently signed in.
 This means the Car Finance contract will be in one name only and can only be administered by that customer.

 You’ll need to request an early settlement figure from us, which you can do online, and settle your current contract before you change the car.
 You’ll also have the option to voluntarily terminate your contract.
 Our customer service team will be able to give you details of the early settlement balance or more information about voluntary termination, and the steps you’d need to take.

 You also have the option to voluntary terminate your agreement.
 You will need to return the car and half of the total amount payable as detailed on your agreement documentation.
 If you have already paid at least this amount plus any overdue repayments and have taken reasonable care of the car, you will not have to pay any more.Back to top

-If you decide to keep the car you will need to pay the final payment (Fixed HP Plan) or the final lump sum payment (Flex PCP).
-It is important that Flex PCP customers prepare for how they will make the final lump sum payment.Back to top
+If you decide to keep the car you will need to pay the final payment (Hire Purchase HP) or the final lump sum payment (Personal Contract Purchase PCP).
+It is important that Personal Contract Purchase (PCP) customers prepare for how they will make the final lump sum payment.Back to top

 We’ll contact you 90 days before the end of your finance agreement to outline the options you have.
 If you decide to return the car to us, you’ll need to call our customer services team on 0333 202 7940.
 We can either: